A Survey of Deep Learning Architectures for Intelligent Reflecting Surfaces: DL-Aided Beamforming for IRS Applications

-Even if RL is a label-free approach that reduces the overhead during training data generation, training approaches in~\cite{irs_RL_BF_IRSonly,irs_BF_RL_standalone_alkhateeeb,irs_DL_mag1} demand expensive transmission overhead to be trained on huge datasets.
+Even if RL is a label-free approach that reduces the overhead during training data generation, training approaches in~\cite{irs_RL_BF_IRSonly,irs_BF_RL_standalone_alkhateeeb} demand expensive transmission overhead to be trained on huge datasets.
 This is mitigated in FL techniques.
 The FL approach in~\cite{irs_FL_BF_fromChannel} learns the IRS reflect beamformers by training an MLP by computing the model updates at each user with the local dataset.
-The model updates are aggregated in a parameter server, which is connected to the IRS.
+The model updates are aggregated in a parameter server (PS), which is connected to the IRS.
 The MLP input is the cascaded channel information and the output labels are IRS beamformer weights.
 The federated architecture lowers the transmission overhead during training.
-However, it is assumed that the parameter server is connected to the IRS.
+However, it is assumed that the PS is connected to the IRS.
 The simple architecture of the IRS could make this infeasible.
-It is more practical to access the parameter server via BS for model training.
-Importantly, the FL is a privacy-preserving learning scheme where training data are not transmitted during training \cite{irs_FL_BF_fromChannel}.
-This is especially critical when data include personal content, such as images and contact information.
-In addition, instead of MLP architectures, CNNs can provide improved performance in FL settings due to its high feature extraction capability~\cite{elbir2020_FL_CE}.
+It is more practical to access the PS via BS for model training.